ResearchScientist/Notes-Project-Management/Project-Lifecycle/3-Execute/4-Quality.md

 - if the project is causing any unintended problems while being implemented

 Your role is to implement solutions around these findings in order to move the project forward.

+**Evaluation Process**

+- determine the reasons for evaluation
+	- ie quantify quality of product or process
+	- ie improve a training process
+- keep in mind how aspect you're evaluating connects to project goals
+- evaluation questions focus on either
+	- improvements
+		- what's working and not working
+		- what are the most common participant reactions
+	- measurements and comparisons
+		- results and outcomes , intended or unintended
+		- lessons learnt
+- make sure questions
+	- address stakeholder or user values, interests, and concerns
+	- are relevant to the project's purpose
+	- are practical and feasible given the allotted project resources

+**Evaluation Indicators**

+The specific data types required to answer the evaluation questions.
+Think of these as the markers that indicate the direction that tasks are heading towards as they relate to the evaluation questions.
+Evaluation indicators are the metrics that indicate if you are meeting a goal.

+EQ : to what extent does the software improve user performance
+- EI : faster completion rate
+- EI : increased number of completed tasks
 ### Report

 Report to stakeholders.